tomshaffner/PiThermalCam/index.md

 You can install simply the listed requirements in steps 1 and 2 below and that will be sufficient to use the Matplotlib approach as is.
 If you wish to use the faster (higher FPS in the final video) and more robust approach though, you'll need to go through the longer and more complex process of installing OpenCV as well.

-####Installation Steps
+#### Installation Steps
 **1. apt-get Installs**

 First, a number of these can be installed using apt-get, in particular these three: libatlas-base-dev python-smbus i2c-tools

 **2. Pip Installs**

 Most of the remaining packages are listed in the requirements.txt file and can be installed via pip using the command `pip3 install -r requirements.txt`.

 **3. OpenCV Install**

 OpenCV is a very large and comprehensive video processing library.
 It works faster partly because it runs mostly in C++.
 There are thus two ways to install it.
-  - 1. Attempt a pip install
+1. Attempt a pip install
   - There are premade versions of the library that can be installed using pip.
 This changes often so it's worth searching for yourself, but at the time of this writing [this article](https://www.jeremymorgan.com/tutorials/raspberry-pi/how-to-install-opencv-raspberry-pi/) or [this article](https://www.pyimagesearch.com/2018/09/19/pip-install-opencv/) discuss the pip method to do this.
 This is much faster/simpler but from what I've read it also is less optimized and in develpment I wanted every ounce of speed so I did the more complex install below.
 If you just want a simple setup give it a go; from what I've read it likely isn't a huge speed difference.
 If you do this, the whole system install is slightly simpler and fine if you don't expect to use multiple OpenCV versions; the virtual environment install is a bit cleaner if you might have multiple versions.
-  - 2. Compile/Install OpenCV Locally
+2. Compile/Install OpenCV Locally
   - This results in a more robust and optimized install and is what I used, but it also requires a MUCH longer and more cumbersome install process: one with many steps and which, at one point, takes an hour for the build to finish.
 Fortunately there are many sites that walk through the steps to do this.
 As this changes often it's again worth searching the web for more updated install instructions for OpenCV on a Raspberry Pi, but at the time of this writing [this article](https://qengineering.eu/install-opencv-4.4-on-raspberry-pi-4.html) or [this article](https://learnopencv.com/install-opencv-4-on-raspberry-pi/) work (check for newer OpenCV version even in those though).
 Again, I installed directly, skipping the virtual environment, but either approach should be fine for this project.

 **4. Cmapy Install**

 A final small step: you'll need to install the cmapy python library.
 It has opencv as a dependency though, and so requires one shift.
  - If you're using the pip install approach for OpenCV you can just install cmapy via pip3 no problem.
  - If you're compiling OpenCV however you'll need to install cmapy using the --no-deps flag to prevent it trying to also install the pip version of OpenCV.
 To do this, simply run `pip3 install cmapy --no-deps`

 ## Setting Up Run

+First, clone the Git repo locally.
+Clone it into your default (pi) folder for best functioning.
+This can be done by opening a terminal, making sure you're in the pi folder, and typing `git clone https://github.com/tomshaffner/PiThermalCam.git`.

+There are three approaches for running.
+All three are python 3 scripts so if you're comfortable with running python code manually or via an IDE you can just execute them.
+Details outlined below.

+For convenience I also created a desktop icon for each approach; those icons are in the templates folder and can be copied to your Raspbian desktop.
+Depending on how they downloaded You may need to make them executable, and they only work if you've installed this library in pi/pithermalcam/; otherwise you'll have to update the links.

 ### Matplotlib Version